NOTE – This story details a rail experience my wife had in Kazakhstan; it is retold here from my perspective after a recent detailed interview.

 Thinking quickly, my wife grabbed her purse and headed for the bathroom.
 Promptly ripping up the bank machine receipt, she flushed it down the toilet and onto the tracks below.
 Now there would be less evidence that she had been carrying any significant sum of cash.
 That is, unless someone wanted to crawl along the tracks among the dust and debris from a moving train to piece the clues together!

-After what seemed like enough time, she shyly stepped back towards the cabin where everything seemed to be back in order.
-No doubt that 8000 tenge had been reduced by yet another portion.
+After what seemed long enough, she shyly stepped back towards the cabin where everything seemed okay.
+No doubt that 8000 tenge had been cut by yet another portion.

 Back in the office the next day, the lawyer advised her not to travel again without a ticket.